This tutorial is also available as a video.

 Coding is more fun with friends or as part of a team.
 If you want to share your code with others, it's as easy as copying the URL and sending it.
 In this case, the URL is

 You can copy the link and open it in an incognito tab (or a different web browser) to see how others would experience your project if you were to share it.
 By default, they'll be able to see all of your files and code and run your code, but not make any changes.
-If someone else tries to make changes to your repl, it'll automatically get copied ("forked") to their account, or an anonymous account if they haven't signed up for Replit.
+To be able to make changes they would need to fork the repl to create their own copy.
 Any changes your friends make will only happen in their copies, and won't affect your code at all.

-To understand this, compare the three versions of the same repl below.
+To understand this, compare the two versions of the same repl below.

 What does this mean?
 Because no one else can edit your repl, you can share it far and wide.
 But because anyone can read your repl, you should be careful that you don't share anything private or secret in it.